arthurfenderbucker/arthurfenderbucker.github.io/_pages/about.md

 During my master studies at [TUM](https://www.tum.de/en/), I have led a research partnership between [Munich Institute of Robotics and Machine Intelligence (MIRMI)](https://www.msrm.tum.de/msrm/msrm/) and [Microsoft Research]({{https://www.microsoft.com/en-us/ai/autonomous-systems}}).
 The project focused on the field of Natural-language-facilitated Human-Robot-Interaction, and achieved 2 publications at [IROS 2022]({{url}}/publication/NL_trajectory_reshaper) and [ICRA 2023]({{url}}/publication/LATTE_LAnguage_Trajectory_TransformEr).
 Both as first author.

 Since 2020, I am a fellow at the [Fundação Estudar](https://brazilfoundation.org/en/know-more/how-we-support/fundo-fundacao-estudar/) Leaders Program, a Merit scholarship program for students with outstanding trajectory and academic potential (24 selected out of 40,000+ applicants), and a recipient of the AUCANI merit scholarship.
+In 2024 became a recipient of the TCS Presidential Fellowship.

 ## Recent publications: